John McVie: John Mayall and the Bluesbreakers

 Around the time of McVie's tenure as a tax inspector, John Mayall began forming a Chicago-style blues band, John Mayall and the Bluesbreakers.
 Initially Mayall wanted to recruit bass player Cliff Barton of the Cyril Davies All Stars for the rhythm section of his new band.
-Barton declined, however, but gave him McVie's phone number, urging Mayall to give the talented young bass player a chance in the Bluesbreakers.
+Barton declined, however, but gave him McVie's phone number, urging Mayall to give McVie a chance in the Bluesbreakers.
 Mayall contacted McVie, and asked him to audition for his band.
 Soon thereafter, McVie got an offer to play bass in the Bluesbreakers.
 McVie accepted while still holding down his daytime job for a further nine months before becoming a musician full-time.
 Under Mayall's tutelage, McVie, not having had any formal training in music, learned to play the blues mainly by listening to B.B.
 King and Willie Dixon records given to him by Mayall.
 McVie was the band's bassist for four and a half years.
 During that time he was fired and re-hired several times.

 One of his temporary replacements was Jack Bruce.

 Peter Green and Mick Fleetwood

 In 1966, a young Peter Green was asked to join Mayall's Bluesbreakers as the band's new lead guitar player, after Eric Clapton, the third guitarist with the band (after Bernie Watson and then Roger Dean), had left.
 Some time later, after the recording of A Hard Road, drummer Aynsley Dunbar was replaced by Mick Fleetwood.
 Green, McVie, and Fleetwood quickly forged a strong personal relationship, and when John Mayall gave Green some free studio time for his birthday, Green asked McVie and Fleetwood to join him for a recording session.
 Produced by Mike Vernon, they recorded three tracks together, "Curly", "Rubber Duck", and an instrumental called "Fleetwood Mac".
 Later the same year, after having been replaced by Mick Taylor in the Bluesbreakers, Green opted to form his own band, which he called "Fleetwood Mac" after his preferred rhythm section (Fleetwood and McVie).
 Mick Fleetwood immediately joined Green's new band, having been dismissed earlier from the Bluesbreakers for drunkenness.
 However, McVie initially was reluctant to join Fleetwood Mac, not wanting to leave the security and well-paid job in the Bluesbreakers, forcing Green to temporarily hire a bassist named Bob Brunning.
-A few weeks later McVie changed his mind, however, as he felt that The Bluesbreakers musical direction were shifting too much towards jazz, and he joined Fleetwood Mac in September 1967.
+A few weeks later McVie changed his mind, as he felt that The Bluesbreakers musical direction were shifting too much towards jazz, and he joined Fleetwood Mac in September 1967.